ashleve/lightning-hydra-template/README.md

 # all parameters below will be merged with parameters from default configurations set above
 # this allows you to overwrite only specified parameters

+# name of the run determines folder name in logs
+# it's also accessed by loggers
+name: "example_simple"

 seed: 12345